 Certified Cruelty-Free Logos

-There are currently four organizations issuing cruelty-free certifications in 2021 and they are:
+There are currently three organizations issuing cruelty-free certifications in 2021, and they are:

 - PETA’s Beauty Without Bunnies Program